ayaankazerouni/csc305-lectures/05-visitor-pattern-matching/coursenotes.md

 ### A real-world example

+A few years ago, I was conducting some analysis on the source code of a number of Java projects.
-A few years ago, I wrote code to traverse Java projects and emit some data for analysis.
-I used the Eclipse Java Development Tools (JDT) API to parse students' code into [Abstract Syntax Trees](https://astexplorer.net/) (ASTs), and then "visited" certain nodes of interest in these resulting trees.
+I wrote code to read in the source code of hundreds of projects and emit some data for analysis.
+Using the Eclipse Java Development Tools (JDT) API, I parsed students' code into [Abstract Syntax Trees](https://astexplorer.net/) (ASTs), and then "visited" certain nodes of interest in these resulting trees.

 Because I used the JDT API to create the object structure (the AST), I only had to write the Visiting code.
 See [this file](https://github.com/ayaankazerouni/incremental-testing/blob/master/src/visitors/ast/MethodASTVisitor.java) as an example of a visitor.

 In summary, the code visits `MethodDeclarations` and `MethodInvocations`, i.e., all the places methods are defined or called in the codebase, because that's what I was interested in for that particular analysis.

-Some things to note:
+Some things to note in this example are:

 * The `MethodASTVisitor` has state of its own.
-It is compound object in its own right that maintains its own state across visits.
+It's a compound object in its own right that persists some state across visits (i.e., it accumulates some data about when methods were defined and when they were invoked in test cases).
-* I am not overriding the `visit` method for _all_ possible types of nodes.
-That's because, unlike the example's we've talked about thus far, the `ASTVisitor` class I'm extending is not an interface, but an `abstract` class.
+* I am not overriding the `visit` method for _all_ possible types of nodes. ([A pretty large list.](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html)) That's because, unlike the examples we've talked about thus far, the `ASTVisitor` class I'm extending is not an interface, but an `abstract` class.
 It defines empty `visit` methods for all the different types of nodes available, and I only need to override the ones I want to use.
 (With the addition of `default` methods to interfaces, the `ASTVisitor` no longer needs to be an `abstract` class.)
-* The `visit` methods are returning booleans; they are not `void` methods.
+* The `visit` methods are returning `boolean`s; they are not `void` methods.
 The structure of an `ASTNode` is such that it can be broken down further into further `ASTNode`s (much like a composite tree).
 The return value basically tells the objects whether they should "go further" with this visitor or end the path at this node.
 If everything returns `true`, then the entire AST gets visited, which may be a waste.

 ### Visitor pattern using new, experimental Java features